dbcook/openrocket-database/README.md

 balsa parts, but body tubes and Aerotech motors are also available.
 Lists of tubes and balsa parts are on the [BMS website](https://balsamachining.com).

-The balsa parts lists do not show shoulder lengths, while the tube listings give full dimensions.
+The balsa parts lists mostly do not show shoulder lengths, while the tube listings give full dimensions.
 No mass/weight data is given.
 BMS makes a significant number of their own unique centering rings.